Did Iowa accept the Medicaid Expansion?

 The Affordable Care Act Medicaid expansion can help cover more low-income people through the Medicaid program.
 If the ACA Medicaid expansion is widely use across the country, millions of Americans could be eligible to receive health coverage at an affordable rate.
 The Affordable Care Act Medicaid eligibility qualifications add to the existing Medicaid requirements.
 However, the ACA Medicaid expansion cost to states is a factor lawmakers must consider before deciding to accept the new guidelines.
 Residents of Iowa who are applying to the Medicaid program may wonder about how the Obamacare Medicaid expansion details will affect their eligibility.
 To find out what is the expansion of Medicaid and if Iowa official implemented it, read the outlined sections below.

-ACA Medicaid Expansion in Iowa
+Learn About the ACA Medicaid Expansion in Iowa

 Iowa lawmakers voted for the Affordable Care Act expansion to the Medicaid program to start in January 2014.
 Since the federal government offered the ACA Medicaid expansion in 2010, 31 states and Washington D.C. have implemented the new eligibility guidelines to the health care program.
 Even though the federal government funds most of the program, the ACA Medicaid expansion cost to states can be quite large and the remaining 19 state denied Medicaid benefits to potential applicants who would qualify under the expansion.